elid0928/containers/pacloud/postgresql/README.md

 ## Logging

-The Bitnami PostgreSQL Docker image sends the container logs to the `stdout`.
+The Pacloud PostgreSQL Docker image sends the container logs to the `stdout`.
 To view the logs:

 ```console
 $ docker logs postgresql